 In the age of automation, managing leads manually is both time-consuming and wildly unnecessary.
 Often, it’s not possible for a single person to evaluate and categorize leads in real time based on data, though it’s precisely the kind of task that machines love.

-Tools like Zoho CRM can help you categorize and then automatically target specific types of customers based on their attributes and behaviours.
+Tools like Hubspot CRM can help you categorize and then automatically target specific types of customers based on their attributes and behaviours.

 For instance, the software organizes customers according to their industry or origin (eg. organic search, social media, physical event) and then automatically qualifies leads based on your goals, giving each lead a statistically-determined score depending on the likelihood that they will buy.
 The tool also automatically scores interactions with leads, allowing you to quickly manage promising relationships.